Skip to main content

 Independent and Non-Approved Programs

-Students who participate in programs abroad that are approved by the University must do so through the regular Global Learning process; students may not participate in programs that are part of SCU’s approved study abroad program portfolio independently.
+Students who participate in programs abroad that are approved by the University must do so through the regular Global Learning process; students can not participate in programs that are part of SCU’s approved study abroad program portfolio independently.

-If students decide to take leave from SCU and pursue an independent study abroad program, students may receive up to 10 units toward the transfer credit lifetime maximum, with approval of the Registrar, but credits may not count toward major, minor or Core.
+If students decide to take leave from SCU and pursue an independent study abroad program, students may receive up to 10 units toward the transfer credit lifetime maximum, with approval of the Registrar, but credits will not count toward major, minor or Core.
 While on-leave from SCU, students are ineligible for SCU financial aid and Global Engagement staff are unable to advise on non-approved study abroad programs and processes.
 Global Engagement and the University cannot provide critical incident support for students abroad while on leave.

 Many study abroad programs require “Home School Authorization/Approval” as a condition of participation; SCU cannot provide home school authorization/approval for students while on-leave from the University.
 This means that neither Global Engagement nor any other SCU staff or faculty, can complete the Home School Authorization/Approval Form for non-approved/independent programs and students on leave should inform programs of this.